 Legend of the Obverse: Seal of Chapter of the Church of St. Etheldreda of Ely.

-Legend of the Reverse: Seal of St. Peter at St. Etheldreda Virgin and Queen.
+Legend of the Reverse: Seal of St. Peter and St. Etheldreda Virgin and Queen.

 Seal of the Priory of Cottingham: